 No More Loose Rugs:

 ”Some things we like to recommend in our clinic is to remove loose rugs and mats (such as doormats or rugs that aren’t secured or weighted down) to prevent trips and falls”.
-Can you image a fall where you land on your knees and palms of your hands?
+Can you imagine a fall where you land on your knees and palms of your hands?
 It doesn’t bare thinking about.

 Tips for Handling Boiling Water

 The Uccello Kettle brings more confidence and safety to the kitchen than the average kettle tipper ever has.
 You can remove the stress of lifting and straining with a hot heavy kettle and regain independence.
-With the Uccello’s tilt-to-pour action and ergonomic hand, there is no heavy lifting or balancing for a cup of tea or coffee again.
+With the Uccello’s tilt-to-pour action and ergonomic handle, there is no heavy lifting or balancing for a cup of tea or coffee again.

 ”The Uccello Kettle makes this simple daily ritual effortless for an individual with hand mobility issues.
 We have one in our office and recommend it to our clients.”